 How Should You Buy a Fancy Cut Diamond?

 To avoid purchasing a diamond with a large, dark bow tie, you’ll need to see pictures of the diamond from different angles.
 Some online vendors have videos that will allow you to see all angles of the diamond.
 This should be a standard operating procedure if you’re searching for a fancy cut that has a tendency to have a bow tie in it.

 While not every flaw can be considered a deal-breaker, there are some reasons that you might want a bow tie in your diamond.
 It gives the diamond some character, but you can also get a bigger diamond for the price of a smaller one if there’s a bow tie in it.
 If you are choosing a fancy cut that is prone to bow tie effects, you might end up with a bad cut and small diamond if you want to find one with no bow tie at all.

 Choosing a Diamond with a Bow Tie

-Almost all diamonds that are fancy cuts like marquise, pears, ovals and hearts will have a bow tie, but you’ll want one that blends nicely with the diamond.
-You might be able to purchase a loose diamond and have a jeweller you trust figure out a setting that will lessen the impact of the bow tie effect if it’s too pronounced.
+Almost all diamonds that are fancy cuts like marquise, pears, ovals, and hearts will have a bow tie, but you’ll want one that blends nicely with the diamond.
+You might be able to purchase a loose diamond and have a jeweler you trust to figure out a setting that will lessen the impact of the bow-tie effect if it’s too pronounced.

 One of the easiest ways to avoid buying a diamond with a large, dark bow tie is by seeing the stone.
 You can visually see whether the bow tie is one that is too dark and has a negative effect on the shine and brilliance of the diamond.
 The bow tie will be visible in pictures or video if you plan on buying your diamond at an online retailer.